nycmeshnet/nycmeshnet.github.io/blog/_posts/2017-02-17-install-info.md

 ***Equipment needed***-

-We supply the LiteBeam, antenna mount (if needed), ethernet, ethernet switch (if needed) and indoor router.
+We supply the LiteBeamAC, antenna mount (if needed), ethernet, ethernet switch (if needed) and indoor router.

 The total for the equipment is [$110](https://nycmesh.net/donate/), and the install is $50 (paid to an independent installer).

-$160 per apartment is due on the day of the install, or you can ask about a monthly subscription.
+$160 per apartment is due on the day of the install.
+We also suggest a monthly subscription of $20 to help us maintain our network.

 **Other install types-**

 **2) Kiosk client install**

-This is similar to supernode client but uses a NanoStation aimed at a Kiosk on the avenue below.
+This is similar to supernode client but uses a NanoStation aimed at a LinkNYC kiosk on the avenue below.
+Instead of a LiteBeamAC we would use a NanoStation NSM5.

+If you want to try this yourself read this [blog post](../public-access-points).

 **3) Building to building**